-On the other hand, k+1 searchers are sufficient, if we start at the root with k+1 agents and clean the trees T_i successively with k agents.
-Recursively, a full binary subtree of depth l is cleaned from the root with l+1 searchers.
+On the other hand k+1 searchers are sufficient, if we start at the root with k+1 agents and first clean a leaf and its neighbor.
+Recursively, and full binary subtree of depth l is cleaned from the root with l+1 searchers.